pooriajr/pooriajr/_posts/2021-05-05-is-vim-worth-it.md

 TL;DR No, not really.

 I like vim.
 I use vim.
 I have customized the pants off of vim.
-There's nothing on this earth, short of my own skin, that is more molded to me, Pooria Rashidi, than my vim config.
+There's nothing on this earth, short of my own skin, that is more molded to me than my vim config.

 And that's the problem.